 A full mouth set of digital radiographs is required for all new patients and should be repeated every 3-5 years.
-Bitewing radiographs, to visualize contact areas between teeth, and periapical radiographs, to view roots and areas below teeth, are taken at recall visits.
+Bitewing radiographs, used to visualize the crowns of posterior teeth and examine for interdental or recurrent caries, and periapical radiographs, generally used to capture the tip of the root on film to determine the cause of pain.
+This allows Tumminia Dental to visualize the tooth as well as the surrounding bone.
 Bitewing radiographs are recommended once per year.

 Extraoral imaging (or extraoral radiography) is a method of obtaining high-quality digital x-rays of the bones and tissues of the skull and jaw.
 As its name suggests, this type of imaging takes place outside of the mouth.
 Extraoral radiography is ideal for use with patients who need large areas imaged or physically cannot open their mouths for intraoral imaging.

 USES AND BENEFITS OF EXTRAORAL IMAGING TECHNOLOGY

 Extraoral imaging techniques are capable of producing panoramic radiographs and lateral oblique views for the most complete picture of a patient's oral health.
 This allows Tumminia Dental to examine the teeth and jaw for proper development, check patients for TMJ, observe fractures of the cranium, determine the severity of various tooth problems, and identify signs of disease in the teeth and surrounding tissues.
 The images can also assist us with wisdom teeth detection and in locating nerves while planning for treatment.